dustinspecker/awesome-eslint/readme.md

 - [Lint Like It’s 2015](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48#.5p3yk0b03) - Article walking through the benefits of using ESLint
 - [Linting JavaScript with ESLint](https://egghead.io/lessons/javascript-linting-javascript-with-eslint) - Video showing ESLint setup and basics
 - [Linting React JSX with ESLint (in ES6)](https://egghead.io/lessons/react-linting-react-jsx-with-eslint-in-es6) - Video showing how to use React and JSX with ESLint
+- [Plugin Module with Mixins](https://akullpp.com/eslint-integration) - Article on how to write a plugin as a node module containing modular mixin configuration

 ## License